I will shed no tears for Margaret Thatcher, who died aged 87, nor do I suspect will most Irish people.

 She will be worst remembered for allowing Bobby Sands and nine others to die when there was a perfectly reasonable compromise on offer to settle the hunger strikers demands.

-Her disgraceful decision to let 10 IRA hunger strikers die in the H Blocks in 1981 will always sully her name with Irish worldwide, as will her hectoring attitude towards Irish people in general.
+Her disgraceful decision to let ten IRA hunger strikers die in the H Blocks, in 1981, will always sully her name with the Irish worldwide, as will her hectoring attitude towards Irish people in general.

 It is hard to remember now just how desperate those days around the death of the hunger strikers were as anxious families held out even a slim thread of hope that Thatcher would see sense and find a way to negotiate.

 Each death was a dagger in the heart to a community that was already on the ropes.
 Thatcher seemed to delight in her iron fist but ironically, in the end, it emboldened rather than weakened Sinn Fein.